All In & The Hardest Thing: "All In"

-The Hardest Thing
+"The Hardest Thing"

 Continuing where the last episode left off, everyone cheers for the victory of defeating Andrias, when the helmet of the Core blasts off into space, takes control of the moon, and drives it closer to Amphibia.
-When everyone notices it, Andrias reveals that the moon was where the Core's first pet projects were made and that the moon itself has been turned into a doomsday device meant to destroy Amphibia in case it's ever freed from the Core's control.
-Marcy realizes that the reason the Core is doing this is that it's afraid of being forgotten, so it's going to destroy Amphibia and claim the stones of the Calamity Box for itself.
+When everyone notices it, Andrias reveals that the moon was where the Core's first pet projects were made and that the moon itself has been turned into a doomsday device meant to destroy Amphibia in case it is ever freed from the Core's control.
+Marcy realizes that the reason the Core is doing this is that it is afraid of being forgotten, so it is going to destroy Amphibia in a final desperate attempt to claim the stones of the Calamity Box for itself.
 Mother Olm then arrives, informing Anne, Sasha, and Marcy that the prophecy is near and that they must stop the Core.
 As everyone gets ready, Mother Olm tells Anne that while the stones themselves aren't strong enough to stop the Core, there is a hidden power that will work when someone has all the stones together.
 However, the cost of using it is the user's life.

 When Anne arrives at the castle, Valeriana is there, ready to restore the power of the stones to Anne, Sasha, and Marcy.
-All three girls gain superpowers and colorful armor, and fly up into space to stop the Core, but it fights back with an army of space robots.
+All three girls gain superpowers and colorful armor and fly up into space to stop the Core, but it fights back with an army of space robots.
 While the girls fight back, Aldrich, through the Core, tries to convince Andrias to help him.
 In response, Andrias finally stands up to his father and the Core, destroys his crown, and orders his robot army to help the girls stop the moon.
-However, despite their best efforts, Sasha and Marcy start to become weak, since they're not used to their powers like Anne is.
-Anne decides to stop the Core alone by taking all three stones to use the hidden power within them.
-After a tearful hug and goodbye, Anne sends Sasha and Marcy back to Amphibia and prepares to face the Core.
+However, despite their best efforts, Sasha and Marcy start to become weak, since they are not used to their powers like Anne is, so Anne decides to stop the Core alone by taking all three stones to use the hidden power within them.
+After a tearful hug and goodbye, Anne returns Sasha and Marcy back to Amphibia and prepares to face the Core.

-When they get back, they tell the Plantars what Anne is going to do, and Sprig hops on Frobo to try and stop her.
+When they get back, Sasha and Marcy tell the Plantars what Anne is going to do, and Sprig hops on Frobo to try and stop her.
 Anne and Sprig share a tearful goodbye and Sprig heads back.
 Anne then uses all the power from the stones to launch a huge blast of white light that destroys the moon, killing the Core in the process.
-However, she is petrified because of the power and falls down to Amphibia.
-She is then saved by Frobo, who takes her back to her friends, where she dies.
+However, she is petrified because of the combined power and falls down to Amphibia.
+She is then saved by Frobo and Sprig, who take her back to her friends, where she fades away in a stream of leaves, thus leaving everyone grief-stricken.